Optimal grading contests: Grading schemes

-and $j$ is such that $n_{j-1}<i \leq n_j$.
-This is because if an agent gets grade $s_j$ in the grading contest $G=\left(n_1, n_2, \dots, n_m\right)$, then the market learns that the agent's rank must be one of $\left\{n_{j-1}+1, \ldots, n_j\right\}$, and further, it is equally likely to be ranked at any of these positions.
-The representation above then follows from Assumption \ref{ass2} which says that the value of a grade is equal to the agent's expected wage under the posterior induced by the grade.
-The monotonicity of the induced prize vector $\v(G)$ follows from the monotonicity of $\v^*$.\\ \end{proof}
+Notice that for any pair of prizes $i,j$ with $i<j$, $\th_{(j)}$ stochastically dominates $\th_{(i)}$, and since the wage function $w:[\thl, \thh]\to \R_+$ is strictly decreasing, it must be that $v_i^*>v_j^*$.
+Now consider any arbitrary grading scheme $g=(n_1, \dots, n_B)$.
+If an agent is ranked $i\in \{1, \dots, n\}$, it will receive a grade $s_b$ where $b$ must be such that $n_{b-1}<i<n_b$.
+Then, the market learns that the agent's rank must be one of $\left\{n_{b-1}+1, \ldots, n_b\right\}$, and moreover, it is equally likely to be ranked at any of these $n_b-n_{b-1}$ positions.
+Since the value of a grade is equal to the agent's expected wage under the posterior induced by the grade, the result follows. \end{proof} From Lemma \ref{lem:grades_to_prizes}, it is easy to see that if grading scheme $g'$ is more informative than grading scheme $g$, captured by the fact that $g$ is a subsequence of $g'$, the contest $v(g')$ is more competitive than the contest $v(g)$. \\

-With this representation, we can use Theorems \ref{abs} and \ref{comp} to describe the structure of optimal grading contests under various distributional assumptions.